yaotang23/hw00-intro-base/README.md

 - **Scene controls:** noise scale, cube deformation, animation speed, pause, sphere subdivisions, and scene reload.
 The sphere stays undeformed as a material reference.
 Lambert mode displays both original shapes without deformation.

 Changing sphere subdivisions or reloading the scene releases the previous GPU buffers.
 The canvas follows window size and pixel density; the camera uses a field of view in radians.

-## Publication status

-This version is for **local review**.
-No changes have been pushed or deployed.

-The intended GitHub Pages address after publication is [yaotang23.github.io/hw00-intro-base](https://yaotang23.github.io/hw00-intro-base/); this is not a verified live demo yet.
-The existing workflow deploys pushes to `main` once Pages is configured to use GitHub Actions.

 ## References